kriikx/flask.demo/README.md

 ##  Features

-*  Add new tasks with title and description
+*  Add new tasks with title and description.
-*  Update existing tasks dynamically
+*  Update existing tasks dynamically.
-*  Delete completed or unnecessary tasks
+*  Delete completed or unnecessary tasks.
-*  Dark mode support
+*  Dark mode support.
-*  Toast notifications for user feedback
+*  Toast notifications for user feedback.
-*  Responsive UI built with Bootstrap
+*  Responsive UI built with Bootstrap.

 ---